precice/precice.github.io/pages/docs/fundamentals/fundamentals-output-files.md

 An example file:

+{% note %}
-{% include note.html content="Starting from preCICE version 2.3.0, the formatting of the numbers in these log files changed from a decimal to a fixed scientific format." %}
+Starting from preCICE version 2.3.0, the formatting of the numbers in these log files changed from a decimal to a fixed scientific format.
+{% endnote %}

 ```log
 TimeWindow  Iteration  ResRel(Temperature)  ResRel(Heat-Flux)